KittyGiraudel/sass-guidelines/index.md

 # About the author

 My name is [Hugo Giraudel](http://hugogiraudel.com), I am a front-end developer from France about to move to Berlin, Germany.
-I have been writing Sass for over two years now and am the author of Sass related projects such as [SassDoc](http://sassdoc.com) and [Sass-Compatibility](http://sass-compatibility.github.io).
+I have been writing Sass for over two years now and am the author of Sass-related projects such as [SassDoc](http://sassdoc.com) and [Sass-Compatibility](http://sass-compatibility.github.io).

 I have also written a couple of Sass libraries, mostly for the heck of it: [SassyJSON](https://github.com/HugoGiraudel/SassyJSON), [SassyLists](http://sassylists.com), [SassySort](https://github.com/HugoGiraudel/SassySort), [SassyCast](https://github.com/HugoGiraudel/SassyCast), [SassyMatrix](https://github.com/HugoGiraudel/SassyMatrix), [SassyBitwise](https://github.com/HugoGiraudel/SassyBitwise), [SassyIteratorsGenerators](https://github.com/HugoGiraudel/SassyIteratorsGenerators), [SassyLogger](https://github.com/HugoGiraudel/SassyLogger), [SassyStrings](https://github.com/HugoGiraudel/SassyStrings) and [SassyGradients](https://github.com/HugoGiraudel/SassyGradients).